Refugee testimonies and advocacy

 Leora Kahn is Executive Director of PROOF: Media for Social Justice.
 Leora was previously the director of photography at Workman Publishing and Corbis.
 She has also worked for Time, The New York Times Magazine, Rolling Stone, The New Yorker, and US News and World Report as well as for the Ford and Annie E. Casey Foundations.
 She has curated exhibitions for the Ford Foundation, United Nations, Amnesty International, Women’s Refugee Commission, and the Holocaust Museum in Houston, and has held visiting appointments at the Genocide Studies Center at Yale University, where she conducted research on rescuers and rescuing behavior, and at Clark University’s Holocaust and Genocide Center.

 Interested in participating in a Witnessing Workshop?

 Has your application been accepted?
 Congratulations!
 Click on the button above to pay the workshop fees and secure your place.

 These non-credit workshops are open to practitioners, researchers, and students of refugee displacement, and forced migration.
 The workshops are limited to a maximum of 20 participants.
 The language of these workshops is English; we are unfortunately unable to offer translation services.

-Workshops are also offered off site at participating locations.
+Workshops can be offered off site at participating locations.

 We offer two tuition-only scholarships for refugee participants per workshop.